-1. Individual Tradition Exam I:
+Individual Tradition Exam I:

 Two of the four exams cover theology and philosophy of individual religious tradition.
-Normally each of these two exams is on single tradition, e.g., one on Islam and one on Buddhism.
-But advisor may also authorize an exam that covers multiple related traditions, e.g., Dharma traditions of India, the religions of Japan, or indigenous traditions.
+Normally each of these two exams is on a single tradition, e.g., one on Islam and one on Buddhism.
+But the advisor may also authorize an exam that covers multiple related traditions, e.g., Dharma traditions of India, the religions of Japan, or indigenous traditions.
 These exams will reflect the core intellectual commitments of the CTP doctoral concentration as described above and will include the history, philosophy, and theology of the tradition(s) in question.

-- Individual Tradition Exam II. - 3.
-The Methodology and Epistemology of Comparative Theology/Comparative Philosophy: In Methodology exam student will demonstrate doctoral-level competence in methodology of comparative studies and epistemological questions raised by this field.
-Methodology exam includes major thinkers, major theories and approaches to comparative work, and major debates about methodology of comparative studies.
-Tensions between comparativist approach and traditional understandings of religions in question should also be thematized. - 4.
-Comparative Theology/Comparative Philosophy: In the Comparative exam, students demonstrate a doctoral-level ability to compare and contrast three or more religious traditions.
-At least one Abrahamic religion and at least one India and/or Asia religions must be represented.
-With prior approval of advisor, a student may choose to include philosophical tradition that functions as a religion for its adherents.
+2. Individual Tradition Exam II.

+3. The Methodology and Epistemology of Comparative Theology/Comparative Philosophy: In the Methodology exam the student will demonstrate doctoral-level competence in methodology of comparative studies and epistemological questions raised by this field.
+The Methodology exam includes major thinkers, major theories and approaches to comparative work, and major debates about methodology of comparative studies.
+Tensions between a comparativist approach and traditional understandings of religions in question should also be thematized.

+4. Comparative Theology/Comparative Philosophy:

+In the Comparative exam, students demonstrate a doctoral-level ability to compare and contrast three or more religious traditions.
+At least one Abrahamic religion and at least one Indian and/or Asian religion must be represented.
+With prior approval of the advisor, a student may choose to include philosophical tradition that functions as a religion for its adherents.

-During months leading up to qualifying exams, each student meets with their dissertation advisor and other dissertation committee members to develop full dissertation proposal.
-Final draft of dissertation proposal must be submitted to entire committee no later than date of last written exam.
+During the months leading up to qualifying exams, each student meets with their dissertation advisor and other dissertation committee members to develop a full dissertation proposal.
+The final draft of the dissertation proposal must be submitted to the entire committee no later than the date of the last written exam.

-The dissertation proposal is a 20-page paper (not including bibliography) that serves as blueprint for writing the dissertation.
+The dissertation proposal is a 20-page paper (not including bibliography) that serves as a blueprint for writing the dissertation.
 The proposal includes the general topic area, problem, or problems to be addressed by the dissertation, a statement of core thesis and central arguments of the dissertation, research methodology to be used, and chapter-by-chapter proposal of what the dissertation will include.
-A substantial bibliography written in compliance with Chicago Manual of Style should accompany proposal; it is not counted in page length requirement of the proposal.
+A substantial bibliography written in compliance with Chicago Manual of Style should accompany the proposal; it is not counted in page length requirement of the proposal.